-Jenny has spent her career working alongside of and on behalf of people with disabilities, their families and communities.
+Jenny has spent her career working alongside and on behalf of people with disabilities, their families, and communities.
 After 12 years as a music therapist, and increasing frustrations with systemic barriers to inclusion that her clients faced, she received a Master Degree in Child and Family Law from Loyola University Chicago—School of Law and found her professional home in the advocacy world.
 Jenny has worked as a private advocate for families, a Project Director at the Wisconsin Parent Training and Information Center, and Director of Education Policy at TASH and the SWIFT Center.
 In 2016, Jenny’s policy work with the SWIFT Center was honored by the Zero Project—an International NGO monitoring the implementation of the Convention on the Rights of Persons with Disabilities.
 Jenny brings her skills as a writer, speaker, facilitator, trainer, and leader to her role at APSE.
-Jenny is also the mom of 2 school-aged kids, her 16 year old son is on the Autism Spectrum.
+Jenny is also the mom of 2 school-aged kids, her 16-year-old son is on the Autism Spectrum.

 Jenny’s contact information:

 Allison Wohl, Advisor

 After fifteen years in corporate America, having worked in the federal practices of two “Big Four” consulting firms, as well as at GE, Allison moved to advocacy after the birth of her youngest son Julian in 2009, who was diagnosed with Down syndrome.
 In 2012, Allison took on the role of Executive Director of CPSD, a coalition of twenty-two groups that advocates for the modernization of the public system of supports and services for Americans with disabilities.
 Allison received her MBA from the College of William and Mary and her undergraduate degree from SUNY Binghamton.
 In addition to Julian she is the mom of two other boys.